 In 1987 the original staff consisted of Don Etherington and just three assistants.
-Over the years, the staff has quadrupled in size and currently works in two separate facilities.
+Over the years, we have increased the number of staff members and we currently work in two separate facilities.
 Our professionally trained and educated Senior Conservation Staff can proudly demonstrate more than 100 years of combined conservation experience treating valuable historic and artistic works.
 With conservation centers in North Carolina and Indiana, as well as corporate and binding facilities in Ohio and Boston, ECS offers conservation services to clients throughout the United States.

 Our mission is to offer high quality, economical, and timely preservation and conservation services for libraries, archives, museums, historical societies, and other collection holding institutions, as well as for individuals and private collectors.
 ECS provides professional conservation treatment of books, documents, art on paper, and photographs from single items to large collections meeting the preservation goals of our clients.